neowinx/planeteers/README.md

 **Wiring for Ma-ti**

-The wiring for ma-ti es the same for the LoRa module without the PMS
+The wiring for ma-ti is the same for the LoRa module without the PMS

 ![ esp32 wiring ](doc/fzz/esp32_bb.png)